Yyassin/doodles/README.md

 #### Directory Structure

 The `/electron` directory stores the files that host the desktop application, and `/src` contains the actual frontend.
 Our tests are in the `tests` folder.
 Within `/src`, the `/components` directory holds our interface components, `/hooks` stores various React effects used in various components, and `/stores` contains various state storages.
-Teh remaining `/api`, `/lib`. `/ipc`, and `/firebaseDB` containing according helper and utility functions used throughout the application.
+The remaining `/api`, `/lib`. `/ipc`, and `/firebaseDB` containing according helper and utility functions used throughout the application.

 ### Backend Node Server